Succession’s J Smith Cameron tweets cryptic Gerri and Roman photo

 J Smith Cameron has clarified the meaning behind a recent photo she shared after several Succession fans were worried it was a foreshadowing of bad news.

-An hour after the latest episode of HBO’s hit drama released on Sunday (7 May), Cameron, who plays Gerri, tweeted a behind-the-scenes picture showing her and Roman’s (Kieran Culkin) empty director chairs.
+An hour after the latest episode of HBO’s hit drama released on Sunday (7 May), Cameron, who plays Gerri, tweeted a behind-the-scenes picture showing her and Roman’s (Kieran Culkin) empty set chairs.

 Several worried fans responded in confusion, with one writing: “IM AFRAID TO ASK WHAT DOES THIS MEAN.”